Address: 1143 E. 600th, Pittsburg, KS

 Ted Gephardt was killed in an auto accident in 1999 and Meg said her mother was determined to close the doors at that time.
 Meg stepped up immediately and took over all operations since she was practically raised in the restaurant.

+Craig Hull, Crawford County CVB director, interviewed Barbara Barto whose husband Doug and his family established the business in the early 1950's.
 Ray Barto opened Barto's Idle Hour in the early 1950's to satisfy the need for what he deemed "a place to provide weekend entertainment."
 Barto's signature was the plethora of polka bands that performed there every Friday and Saturday night.

 In 1965, Ray opened a chicken restaurant right next door to the bar despite the presence of three other established chicken restaurants in the county -- Chicken Annie's, Chicken Mary's and Gephardt's.